gildardocamelo/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops

-This README.md is a file that lists folders with exercises in bash console commands and basic programming.
+This <README.md> is a file that lists basic scripted directories in bash console.

 ##File list